eembc/audiomark/README.md

 functionality.
 The file `ee_api.h` describes the functions that the system integrator must implement.
 The components were derived from several sources:

-* The beaformer and direction of arrival algorithms (BF+DOA) were written and tested by Arm and Infineon.
+* The beamformer and direction of arrival algorithms (BF+DOA) were written and tested by Arm and Infineon.
 * The acoustic echo canceller (AEC) and audio noise reduction (ANR) elements are implemented by the SpeeX libspeexdsp library.
 These functions utilize the SpeeX API, which is a combination of macros and functions that perform floating-point/fixed math operations, and an FFT wrapper for transformation.
 In AudioMark, only the single precision floating-point version of the library is used.
 * The neural net was derived from the [Arm Model Zoo DS CNN KWS](https://github.com/ARM-software/ML-zoo/tree/master/models/keyword_spotting/ds_cnn_small/model_package_tf/model_archive/TFLite/tflite_int8).

-This flexibility to utilize whatever hardware is available means the benchmark scales across a wide variety of MCUs and SoCs.
+This DS-CNN model was chosen for its flexibility of utilizing available hardware.
+It means the benchmark scales across a wide variety of MCUs and SoCs.

 When possible, the components are implemented in 32-bit floating point, with the